 1/2 small beet, sliced

-1 1/2 tablespoons white wine vinegar
+white wine vinegar (1 1/2 tablespoons)

 1 quart or liter jar

 Pack the pieces in a jar, placing the couple of beet slices in between turnips.
-Boil the water, salt, and vinegar. when it just comes to the boil, take off heat and let cool.
+Boil the water, salt, and vinegar.
+When it just comes to the boil, take off heat and let cool.
 When it is cool, or mostly cool, pour into the jar and cover.

-I don’t think you’ll have to worry about them sitting in your fridge for 6 weeks though. that’s why i like to keep the batches small, and make left a few times each spring. because really, pickling can’t get much easier than this!
+I don’t think you’ll have to worry about them sitting in your fridge for 6 weeks though.
+That’s why I like to keep the batches small, and make Left a few times each spring.
+Because really, pickling can’t get much easier than this!